Gelbpunkt/gateway-proxy/README.md

 It also sends you self-crafted, but valid `READY` and `GUILD_CREATE`/`GUILD_DELETE` payloads at startup to keep your guild state up to date, just like Discord does, even though it doesn't reconnect when you do internally.

+Because the `IDENTIFY` is not actually controlled by the client side, activity data must be specified in the config file and will have no effect when sent in the client's `IDENTIFY` payload.

 ## Configuration

 Create a file `config.json` and fill in these fields: